DerEntinator/BeatBanger-Autoplay/README.md

 ## Using the App
 With V2.0 everything is prettier and better and ✨Just Works✨,... i hope...

-If the exe is in the game folder when started it'll figure everything out on its own, if it's not you'll get a folder select where you have to select the game folder manually.<br>
+If the exe is in the game folder when started it'll figure everything out on its own, if it's not you'll get a file select where you have to select the game's exe manually.<br>
 Adding new mods to your game is handled automatically.<br>

 The Reload button: hooks into the game and memory and reloads the in-game hotkeys(if you changed them)<br>